AJSMonty/CV/README.md

 ## Work Experience

 #### Music Tutor @ Radley College (2010 - 2020)
-- Taught and coached 13-18 year olds how to DJ and produce music to a proffesional level
+- Taught and coached 13-18 year olds how to DJ and produce music to a professional level

 #### Founder/CEO @ Axil Music (2007 - Present)
 - Set up my own company when I was 17